Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name]

-I am writing to express my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As a highly skilled and knowledgeable [Your field] I am confident that I will be an ideal candidate to be considered for this job.
+I am writing to inform you of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an expert and experienced professional in [Your field] I think I’d be a great fit for this job.

 I thank you for considering my application.
-I am looking forward hearing from you.
+I am looking forward receiving your feedback.

 Sincerely,